Expressive mechanisms for equitable rent division on a budget: Financial constraints in rent division

 1. The agent is budget constrained and the individual rents assigned to the rooms are all weakly below the agent's budget: In this case there is no need to ask any further question.
 If one proceeds calculating an envy-free allocation for a quasi-linear preference with the reported values, the agent will always be assigned a room whose rent is below the budget constraint.

-2. The agent assigns different rents to at least two rooms and at least one rent is above the budget: If the rent assigned to each room is above budget, let $x$ be the minimal budget violation.
-Otherwise, let $x$ be zero.
-Then one can ask the agent for the equivalent of a rebate of $x+1$ dollars for the room that is assigned the higher rent and the one that is assigned the lowest.\footnote{Here we are assuming that agents' reports are required to be integer.
-If this is not so, one can simply ask for the equivalent of a rebate $x+\varepsilon$ where $\varepsilon$ is the lowest increment in which agents can report differences in the rent assigned to rooms.} To enforce reported preferences are in our admissible domain, the agent can be given as options a subset of $[x+1,x+\bar{\rho}]$.
-(Our complexity results will apply to a finite set of possible reports).
+2. The agent assigns different rents to at least two rooms and at least one rent is above the budget: Let $a$ and $b$ be rooms the agent assigns the highest and lowest rents, $r_a>r_b$.
+If $r_b<b_i$, one can ask the agent for the equivalent rebate in $(r_b,b)$ of a rebate of one dollar in $(r_a,a)$.
+That is, we ask what $\tau$ makes the agent indifferent between $(r_b-\tau,b)$ and $(r_a-1,a)$.
+To enforce reported preferences are in our admissible domain, we can give the agent an option set $\tau\in\{1+\rho_i:\rho_i\in R\}$.
+If $r_b\geq b_i$, one can similarly ask the agent for the equivalent with room $b$ of a rebate of $r_b-b_i+1$ dollars for bundle $(r_a,a)$.

 3. The agent assigns equal rents to each room (and all above budget): In this case the agent has quasi-linear preferences represented by equal values.
 If we are to calculate an ordinal selection from the envy-free set, as the one that maximizes the minimal payment of rent, we do not need to inquire for the budget violation index.
-If we are to calculate a cardinal selection, we need to ask the agent to asses how difficult for him or her is to go over the budget compared to the roommates, or to a certain population.
+If we are to calculate a cardinal selection, we need to ask the agent to asses how difficult is for her to go over the budget compared to the roommates, or to a certain population.
 Then, use the corresponding statistic calculated from the population or an available sample.\footnote{We could also use a lottery to elicit the index violation index assuming risk neutrality, or also elicit risk preferences and adjust accordingly.
-These are overcomplicated schemes that probably induce more noise in the reports than provide useful information, however.}
+These are perhaps overcomplicated schemes that probably induce more noise in the reports than provide useful information.}

-Enlarging the domain of admissible preferences in the direct revelation mechanism of an envy-free scf brings two challenges.